Fantom-foundation/lachesis_launch/docs/launch-validator.md

 - `8000` is amount of memory allocated for go-opera
 If you omitted the `--validator.password` flag, then you will be prompted for the password in terminal.

+It's recommended to use only fullsync mode for validator node.

 It's complete.
 Your node is running!